Klayand/ASRNorm/README.md

 #### Single domain generalization accuracies on Digits.

 ![image](./asrnorm_digits.png)
+This picture shows the digits experiment in ASRNorm.
+It uses adversarial data augmentation, and only chooses MNIST as the training set, and the other three as the testing set.
+Furthermore, it increases the channels of MNIST and USPS to make sure these datasets compatible.

-- Choosing one as the training set, the rest as testing set. (e.g. MNIST->SVHN, USPS, MNIST-M, SVHN->MNIST, USPS, MNIST-M).
-Iterate about 4 round **until each dataset is treated as a training set**, get the average accuracies.
+- Choosing one as the training set, and the rest as the testing set. (e.g. MNIST->SVHN, USPS, MNIST-M, SVHN->MNIST, USPS, MNIST-M).
+Iterate about 4 rounds **until each dataset is treated as a training set**, and get the average accuracies.
 (30 epochs, learning rate 0.1, SGD)
 **Don`t use any adversarial augmentation like ASRNorm[https://arxiv.org/pdf/2106.01899.pdf].** **Reduce** the channels of ***M-MNIST and SVHN*** to ensure all datasets are compatible.

 |  Method | MNIST  |  SVHN |  USPS |  MNIST-M | Avg.  |